mark-ruddy/neurorecovery/report/report_neurorecovery.md

 ## Aims and Objectives
 ### Aims
 To provide management of PP rehabilitation tasks for stroke survivor patients with a webapp.
 The app will primarily focus on UL motor recovery, though it will provide supplementary sections for lower limb (LL) as well.
 This should be accomplished by providing demonstration videos, reminder notifications and consistent feedback to patients as they use the app.
-The app should be performanant and cross-platform, allowing patients and therapists to access it on all devices that support a web browser.
+The app should be performant and cross-platform, allowing patients and therapists to access it on all devices that support a web browser.

 #### Instant Sessions
 To provide instant exercise sessions to the patient without prior scheduling.
 For instant sessions, the patient will not have access to a therapist through a video call or otherwise.
 Clear instructions and demonstration videos will be shown to the patient who can then carry out the full exercise session.